Jump to:Page Content

 Almost every classroom has a few students who are quiet, a few students who talk a lot, and a big bunch in the middle who talk from time to time.
 This has to do with individual personalities, issues of diversity, the topic, and the personality and biases of the instructor.
 It is important for the teacher to look for these imbalances in participation and to find ways to balance it.

 Written by Richard Olivo for Harvard University's Derek Bok Center for Teaching and Learning and slightly revised by Lee Warren.

-The Center for Research on Learning and Teaching (CRLT) at the University of Michigan has created two short videos and one-page summary sheets on engaging students in large classes and using technology and collaboration tools.
+The Center for Research on Learning and Teaching (CRLT) at the University of Michigan has created short videos of faculty describing strategies for engaging students in large classes, and using technology and collaboration tools.

 Leading discussions requires a teacher not only to have an idea of what should be covered and where the discussion should go, but also to have the skills to track and improvise on what occurs in real time in the classroom.
 Discussion leading requires as well that we know our students and find ways to respond to them that are individually appropriate.
 Click here (PDF) for a list of techniques for responding to students.

 The best discussions are those that focus more on the students’ learning than on your teaching; having a clear learning objective for the session will help to focus discussion.

 Know your students.